-You don’t have to choose between your beloved contacts or itch-free eyes.
+You don’t have to choose between your beloved contact lenses or itch-free eyes.
 Try these simple strategies to avoid dry eye.

 Love the freedom of contact lenses, but hate how they irritate your eyes?
 You aren’t alone.